Zhenwu Zhuang, MD, MS

 Extensive Research Description

 Molecular Imaging of Histone Deacetylase 6 Activity as an Epigenetic Biomarker in Ischemic Stroke.
 Cerebral ischemic injury is thought to result from a cascade of events ranging from energy depletion, excitotoxicity, oxidative stress, neuroinflammation, and programmed cell death to neuron survival and growth.
 Despite advances in genetic mechanisms, tissue plasminogen activator (tPA) infusion, or mechanical thrombectomy, the clinical outcome of ischemic stroke remains disappointing.
-Different from genetic regulation, epigenetic dysregulation, which does not change the DNA sequence, could be a pathological hallmark of ischemic stroke, which in turn triggers multiple events at different stages after ischemic insult.
-HDAC6 is a unique histone deacetylase (HDACs) subtype and takes part in multiple pathological events of ischemic stroke.
-In preliminary studies, we found that levels of HDAC6 antigen and protein expression had increased in the ischemic region in the early stages of stroke in mice.
-We also found that an HDAC6 inhibitor, ACY-775, was effective in mitigating infarct size and improving neurological recovery in mice.
-Based upon these initial results, we hypothesize that HDAC6 is a specific biomarker for the severity of the cerebral ischemic injury and that suppression of HDAC6 activity can rescue neurons from hypoxic damage by an ischemic attack.
+Unlike genetic regulation, epigenetic dysregulation, which does not change the DNA sequence, could be a pathological hallmark of ischemic stroke, triggering multiple events at different stages after ischemic insult.
+HDAC6 is a unique histone deacetylase (HDAC) subtype that participates in multiple pathological events of ischemic stroke.
+In preliminary studies, we found that HDAC6 antigen and protein expression levels had increased in the ischemic region in the early stages of stroke in mice.
+We also found that an HDAC6 inhibitor, ACY-775, effectively mitigated infarct size and improved neurological recovery in mice.
+Based upon these initial results, we hypothesize that HDAC6 is a specific biomarker for the severity of cerebral ischemic injury and that suppression of HDAC6 activity can rescue neurons from hypoxic damage by an ischemic attack.

 PET imaging of Pre-synaptic Vesicle Density for cognitive dysfunction in Cardiac Arrest.